emicklei/melrose/docs/dsl.md

 ```

 ### record<a name="record"></a>
-Creates a recorded sequence of notes from the current MIDI input device.
+Create a recorded sequence of notes from the current MIDI input device.

 ```javascript
 r = record() // record notes played on the current input device and stop recording after 5 seconds